CLASSIC HOTSPOTS BIRDING TOUR

 All day bird Carara National Park.
 The park is in a transitional zone between northern and southern Pacific coastal areas and attracts a nice combination of northern and southern species.
 Bird the Laguna Meandrica trail through secondary forest paralleling the Tarcoles River.
 This trail is wide and fairly level, affording easy walking.
 Specialties typically seen along the trail include White-whiskered Puffbird, Baird's Trogon, Black-hooded Antshrike, Slaty Antwren, Chestnut-backed Antwren, Orange-collared Manakin, Rufous-naped Wren, Black-bellied Wren, Rufous-and-white Wren, Scarlet-rumped Tanager, and Spot-crowned Euphonia.
 With luck one could also find Long-tailed Manakin and Rufous-breasted Wren.
 At the end of the trail are some ponds where roosting Boat-billed Herons are normally present in thick understory near the river.
 Also present sometimes are Black-bellied Whistling-Ducks.
 After lunch at the lodge, bird the Headquarters Trail at Carara.
 This trail goes through primary forest where species composition is quite different.
 The trail is flat, paved, and easy.
 Notable species possible include Gray-chested Dove, Bronzy Hermit, White-whiskered Puffbird, Black-hooded Antshrike, Streak-chested Antpitta, Tawny-winged Woodcreeper, Northern Bentbill, Stub-tailed Spadebill, Riverside Wren, Long-billed Gnatwren, Orange-billed Sparrow, and Yellow-throated Euphonia.
 Night at Cerro Lodge.

-Morning drive high up the mountain behind the lodge and bird the trail going back down.
-Certainly the prime attraction is Resplendent Quetzal, often seen in the forest there.
-Other highland species of note include Spotted Wood-Quail, Ruddy Pigeon, Barred Parakeet, Sulphur-winged Parakeet, Lineated Foliage-gleaner, Streak-breasted Treehunter, Ruddy Treerunner, Mountain Elaenia, Yellow-winged Vireo, Black-faced Solitaire, Black-billed Nightingale-Thrush, Long-tailed Silky-Flycatcher, Black-cheeked Warbler, Wrenthrush, Spangle-cheeked Tanager, Silver-throated Tanager, Peg-billed Finch, and Flame-colored Tanager.
-The afternoon will be devoted to looking for Resplendent Quetzal along a section of the road where it is usually seen if it wasn't seen earlier.
-Alternatively, if it is still present along the River Trail, bird there instead.
+Depart early for an excursion to Paraiso Quetzales, where they have a program for getting good views of Resplendent Quetzals on a local finca.
+Then view hummingbirds coming to feeders near Paraiso Quetzales Lodge.
+Return to our lodge for lunch.
+Afternoon drive high up the mountain behind the lodge and bird the trail going back down.
+It's possible to see Resplendent Quetzal once again, though not reliably so.
+More importantly, we'll seek other highland species of note such as Spotted Wood-Quail, Ruddy Pigeon, Barred Parakeet, Sulphur-winged Parakeet, Lineated Foliage-gleaner, Streak-breasted Treehunter, Ruddy Treerunner, Mountain Elaenia, Yellow-winged Vireo, Black-faced Solitaire, Black-billed Nightingale-Thrush, Long-tailed Silky-Flycatcher, Black-cheeked Warbler, Wrenthrush, Spangle-cheeked Tanager, Silver-throated Tanager, Peg-billed Finch, and Flame-colored Tanager.
 Night at Savegre Mountain Hotel.

-DAY 8 - LA SELVA BIOLOGICAL STATION & TRANSFER
+DAY 8 - LA SELVA BIOLOGICAL STATION, SELVA VERDE, & TRANSFER

-Morning birding La Selva Biological Station, where over 400 species have been recorded.
-Access is restricted for most groups, but we can usually get exceptional access because our guides are Costa Rican and most have previously worked at La Selva.
-Birding is along the entrance road, in the clearing around the visitor center, and along an extensive network of trails through primary and secondary forest.
+We'll depart very early for nearby La Selva Biological Station, probably birding the entrance road before entering the reserve.
+Over 400 species have been recorded in this reserve.
+Access to some trails is restricted for most groups, but we can usually get exceptional access because our guide is Costa Rican and works at La Selva when not guiding groups.
+In addition to the entrance road, birding is around the clearing near the visitor center and and along an extensive network of trails through primary and secondary forest.
 It's preferable to bird the forest interior early when bird activity is at its best.
 Several hundred species are possible and we see different ones on every visit, which is typical when birding in rainforest.
 Possibilities include Great Tinamou, Semiplumbeous Hawk, Chestnut-colored Woodpecker, Pale-billed Woodpecker, Fasciated Antshrike, Great Antshrike, Black-crowned Antshrike, Black-headed Tody-Flycatcher, Bare-necked Umbrellabird, White-collared Manakin, Crimson-collared Tanager, Golden-hooded Tanager, Dusky-faced Tanager, and many more.
 If an army ant swarm is encountered, obligate and opportunistic army ant followers such as Bicolored Antbird, Ocellated Antbird, Gray-headed Tanager and Red-throated Ant-Tanager are very possible.
-After lunch at the lodge, transfer back to Alajuela with an optional birding stop at La Paz Waterfall Gardens where the main target birds are Black-bellied Hummingbird and Coppery-headed Emerald.
-Night at Hotel Aeropuerto.
+At mid-day when birding has slowed substantially, we may drive the short distance to Selva Verde Lodge for lunch if Sunbitterns have been seen recently along the river there.
+After lunch transfer to Alajuela, about a 3-hour drive with birding stops enroute.
+Night at Hotel Aeropuerto in Alajuela.

 DAY 9 - END OF TOUR